-Plan to double major in Theatre Arts and a second area.
+- Plan to double major in Theatre Arts and a second area.

-Plan to teach at the high school level.
+- Plan to teach at the high school level.
 In Illinois, students are required to declare

 Kyle Blair, BA '09

 |Nic Dimond, BA '93

-15th-season opener: a bold, new interpretation of Shakespeare's "Julius Caesar."
+15th-season opener: a bold, new interpretation of Shakespeare's Julius Caesar.
 He was joined by Carm Grisolia '91 as Octavius and Shannon Hoag '00 as Portia.
 Bel Calvert '02 functioned as the play's dramaturg.
-He directed Lonnie Carter's" Ring-o-Levio" at Victory Gardens in the spring of 2003
+He directed Lonnie Carter's Ring-o-Levio at Victory Gardens in spring, 2003.

 |Larry Shue, BA '69